-Your habits are the key to your success in business and life.
+Your habits are the key to your success in life.

-A habit is something you do when triggered by something that only you know when you crave the reward.
+A habit is something you do when triggered by something when you crave the reward.

 The Anatomy of a Habit

 A habit has four (4) parts.
 Once you understand the parts, you can change any habits that is limiting your success.

 - Cue: The cue is the trigger which can be a feeling, time of day, specific event or anything else that makes you start a specific routine.

 - Routine: The routine is the action or series of actions you take when triggered.
 The routine is specific to the trigger and is almost an automatic response.